elastic/kibana/x-pack/plugins/security_solution/docs/rfcs/detection_response/prebuilt_rules_customization.md

 **If a matching `rule_id` is found, but the `version` is not found**, it means there are some versions of this prebuilt rule known to Kibana, which means we should identify the rule being imported as prebuilt.
 The prebuilt rules package has a limit on the number of historical rule versions, and we can't assume that for a given rule_id we will always have ALL historical versions available as security-rule assets.

-In this case, we will the rule's params to be:
+In this case, we will set the rule's params to be:
 ```
 {
-  rule_source: {
+  ruleSource: {
     type: 'external',
-    is_customized: false
+    isCustomized: false
-  },
-  immutable: true
+  }
 }
 ```